Standardized Modeling of Connected Devices Drives Network Automation

 Array

 Communications networks are constantly evolving to cope with a range of ongoing challenges.
-These include more network-connected devices; faster and more reliable network performance; and the increasing need to deliver network-based applications and services like Time-Sensitive Networking, Software-Defined Networking, and cloud-based control, among others.
+These include more network-connected devices; faster and more reliable network performance; and the increasing need to deliver applications and services based on Time-Sensitive Networking, Software-Defined Networking, and cloud-based control, among other technologies.

 Meeting these challenges quickly, effectively, and economically requires greater automation of network management and operation.
 But automation is difficult to accomplish when interconnected networks employ diverse protocols, data models, and practices.
 Standardized data models and protocols are required to move networks toward a more software-controlled, automated framework.